professor-eggs/ren-bday-24/content/blog/ren-and-xave/index.md

 ---
-title: Granada Lloyds - Banana Tarte Tatin with Spiced Rum Cream
+title: Ren and Xave - Banana Tarte Tatin with Spiced Rum Cream
 date: "2024-11-23"
 description: A caramelized banana dessert with warm spices and rum cream, perfect for a Caribbean-inspired celebration.
 ---